 Forex trading is one of the largest financial markets in the world.
 It involves the online trading of gold, silver, and currencies.
 Today you’ll be reading about what forex trading is.
 What does Islam say about it?
 Is it halal or haram?
 This write-up will help you reach conclusion on whether Forex Trading is legal in Islam or not.

 We will also take into consideration the “Islamic account” offered by the brokers.
-Are those Islamic Accounts Shariah-compliant?
+Is those Islamic Accounts Shariah-compliant?

 What Is Forex Trading?